Francis Piscatella, Oldest Nun in the U.S., Celebrates 112th Birthday on Easter

 BIOGRAPHY

 Maria Branyas Morera was born in San Francisco, California, USA on 4 March 1907 to parents Josep Branyas Julià (born 1877) and Teresa Morera Laqué (born 1880).
-Her parents married on 14 January 1901.
-Her siblings were Josep (born 1902), Teresa (born 1905) and William (born 1913).
-In 1903, her father Josep, travels to Mexico, via Veracruz state, to continue an uncle’s business.
+She had three siblings: Josep (born 1902), Teresa (born 1905), and William (born 1913).

-In November 2000, when she was 93, Branyas Morera moved into a care home in Olot.
-At the age of 110, she reportedly still read the newspaper every day.
+In November 2000, at the age of 93, Branyas Morera moved into a care home in Olot.
+Even at 110, she reportedly read the newspaper daily.
 As of August 2019, she had 11 grandchildren and 11 great-grandchildren.
+She was deaf in one ear and partially deaf in the other, requiring special precautions at her nursing home.
+Despite communication challenges, her relatives conversed with her using a voice-to-text device.

 RECOGNITION

-She became the last (known) living person in Europe born in 1907, following the death of Marie-Louise Berthelot on 16 January 2021.
+She became the last (known) living person in Europe born in 1907, following the death of Marie-Louise Berthelot (France) on 16 January 2021.

 She became the last person living in Spain born in the 1900s decade, following the death of Saturnino de la Fuente García on 18 January 2022.